se2p/ScratchLog/README.md

 administrator is added automatically, if no other administrator could be found in the database.
 The login credentials are specified in the `UserInitialization` class.
 You should change these credentials immediately after you have logged in.

-If you plan to deploy the project under a different context path than the root context path, e.g.
-`scratch.fim.uni-passau.de/scratch1984` instead of `scratch.fim.uni-passau.de`, there are a few more things you have to
-do:
-- The `application.properties` file contains a section where you can configure the context path.
-Uncomment the two lines and change the `server.servlet.context-path` accordingly.
-- Change the *CONTEXT_PATH* string in the `Constants` class to the specified context path.

 ## Build and Deployment